Csenevirathna/InfluenceCascades/README.md

 # Influence Cascades
-This code is implemented to explore the cascading effect of soical influence in online social networks.
-We use initiation, contribution and sharing action classification to define influence relationships and input_data folder contains the magnitude of influence for each of these influence relationships between users in the interest communities and platforms.
-Influence_Cascade_Extraction_and_Visualization.ipynb extract Influence cascades from these networks, visualize the user distributions, influence distributions and, perform statistical tests for further analysis.
+This code is implemented to explore the cascading effect of soical influence caused by actions in online social networks.
+We use initiation, contribution and sharing action classification to define influence relationships.

 ## Modules
 * initialization.py: the set of functions to extract influence cascades and to create dataframes for analysis